Be optimistic about Brazil, says Blatter

 "It will be a great tournament.
 Be optimistic as we are optimistic, football is optimistic.
 Football is giving emotions to the world today in this perturbed world we are living in."

-Earlier this month, a local poll said less than half of Brazilians were in favor of still hosting the June 12-July 13 tournament, believing it would do more harm than good.
+Earlier this month, a local poll said less than half of Brazilians were in favour of still hosting the June 12-July 13 tournament, believing it would do more harm than good.

 That opinion in the soccer-obsessed nation has come after last year's widespread street protests during the Confederations Cup, with public anger at money being spent on building stadiums rather than improving health care and education.